arturJakubowskii/MotoMatch/README.md

 # MotoMatch
 This is an application that matches perfect motorcycle for your needs.
-If you are an experienced rider or maybe new rider this app will match perfect motorcycle for your you.
+If you are an experienced rider or maybe new rider this app will match perfect motorcycle for you.
 Matching will be based on your skills, funds and height.